schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/readme.md

 # Building From the Source Code

 ## Apache Maven Build
-The Maven build is a comprehensive build that runs unit tests, constructs the SchemaCrawler jar, and can also create the project web-site.
+The Apache Maven build is a comprehensive build that runs unit tests, constructs the SchemaCrawler jar, and can also create the project web-site.

 - Install [Apache Maven], and make sure it is on your classpath
-- Open a command console in the SchemaCrawler directory
+- Open a command console in the SchemaCrawler `schemacrawler-parent` directory
 - Run `mvn install:install-file -DgroupId=org.xerial -DartifactId=sqlite-jdbc -Dversion=3.7.8 -Dfile=./schemacrawler-sqlite/sqlite-jdbc-3.7.8.jar -Dpackaging=jar -DgeneratePom=true`
-- Then run `mvn package` from the SchemaCrawler directory
+- Then run `mvn package` from the SchemaCrawler `schemacrawler-parent` directory

-The SchemaCrawler distribution will be created in the `target` of the `distribution` module.
+The SchemaCrawler distribution will be created in the `target` of the `schemacrawler-distrib` directory.

 ## Eclipse
-Before importing the various SchemaCrawler projects into Eclipse, make sure that you have a successful Maven build.
-Maven will download all the dependencies needed to build SchemaCrawler.
+Before importing the various SchemaCrawler projects into Eclipse, make sure that you have a successful Apache Maven build.
+Apache Maven will download all the dependencies needed to build SchemaCrawler.
 Also, install the [m2e Maven Integration for Eclipse] plugin.

 ## Proprietary JDBC Drivers
-The Maven build depends on some proprietary JDBC drivers for IBM DB2 and Oracle.
-Download the [IBM DB2 JDBC drivers] place them in the schemacrawler-db2 source directory, and install them into your local Maven repository using the provided install command.
-Similarly, download the [Oracle JDBC drivers] put them into the schemacrawler-oracle source directory, and install them locally.
+The Apache Maven build depends on some proprietary JDBC drivers for IBM DB2 and Oracle.
+Download the [IBM DB2 JDBC drivers] place them in the schemacrawler-db2 source directory, and install them into your local Apache Maven repository using the provided install command.
+Similarly, download the [Oracle JDBC drivers] put them into the `schemacrawler-oracle` source directory, and install them locally.

 # Acknowledgements